-The goal of this study tour is to learn how schools are promoting equity, diversity, and personalized learning to ensure all students have access to ‘deeper learning’ – the mastery of rigorous core academic content; critical thinking and problem solving; teamwork and collaboration; effective communication; learning how to learn; and cultivation of an academic mindset.
-On this tour, participants will visit two high schools in Oakland, CA that are providing students with rich, student-centered curricula that incorporates personalized, project-based, and work-based learning.
-Through conversations with students, teachers, and administrators, as well as explorations of classrooms and internship sites, participants will witness first-hand how to create a culture that supports traditionally underserved students, including recent immigrant, English learner, economically disadvantaged, and students of color, as they acquire deeper learning competencies.
-High-level state and district education policy leaders will also join the study tour to share an understanding of the policy conditions in California that support the promotion of deeper learning.
-The policy discussions will focus on effective and scalable models, capacity building, professional development, funding, curriculum, instruction, innovative assessments, and data and reporting systems.
-State teams will enjoy time to reflect on necessary policy conditions as it relates to their own states, as well as learn from colleagues in other states.
+The goal of this study tour was to learn how schools are promoting equity, diversity, and personalized learning to ensure all students have access to ‘deeper learning’ – the mastery of rigorous core academic content; critical thinking and problem solving; teamwork and collaboration; effective communication; learning how to learn; and cultivation of an academic mindset.
+On this tour, participants visited two high schools in Oakland, CA that are provide students with rich, student-centered curricula that incorporates personalized, project-based, and work-based learning.
+Through conversations with students, teachers, and administrators, as well as explorations of classrooms and internship sites, participants witnessed first-hand how to create a culture that supports traditionally underserved students, including recent immigrant, English learner, economically disadvantaged, and students of color, as they acquire deeper learning competencies.
+High-level state and district education policy leaders also joined the study tour to share an understanding of the policy conditions in California that support the promotion of deeper learning.
+The policy discussions focused on effective and scalable models, capacity building, professional development, funding, curriculum, instruction, innovative assessments, and data and reporting systems.
+State teams enjoyed time to reflect on necessary policy conditions as it relates to their own states, as well as learned from colleagues in other states.